 3- Have energy: Too many times have people with great voices squandered opportunities to get numbers from the opposite sex by having no energy on the mic.
 A great voice is a huge part of the experience, but don’t forget to have fun and move around a bit.

-2- Practice a few days before hand: Sing in the shower, or on the way home from work; anything to just give yourself an idea of how you sound.
+2- Practice a few days beforehand: Sing in the shower, or on the way home from work; anything to just give you an idea of how you sound.
 Recording yourself is also useful, so you can assess your weak spots and sound better when you have to.

 1- Don’t drink: Contrary to what you may think, alcohol doesn’t make you sound better.
 It actually slows down your response time and makes you work harder when singing.
 If you have to drink and sing, drink afterward.